Mon-Fri 9:00 - 17:00

 The key difference between a shareholder and a director or officer is that shareholders do not have direct management control over the corporation.
 Instead, their role is focused on financial investment and oversight.

 Directors, officers, and shareholders have distinct roles and responsibilities within a corporation.
+Private corporations have flexibility in their management structures, allowing one individual to potentially fulfill multiple corporate roles.
 Directors are responsible for setting the overall direction and strategy, officers are responsible for managing the day-to-day operations, and shareholders have a financial interest in the corporation.
+In small businesses, it is common for a sole shareholder to concurrently hold multiple roles, such as being the sole director, officer, and shareholder of a corporation.
 Understanding these roles and responsibilities is important to ensure that the corporation operates effectively and efficiently.

 If you need assistance from a Toronto small business lawyer, contact us today and book a consultation.